MycoMatics/Blast-CLI/README.md

 ### Updates

-Instllation dates are always part of the folder where you can find the databasefiles, if you feel it is not up to date, give a shout out to Pieter.
+Instllation dates are always part of the folder where you can find the databasefiles, if you feel it is not up to date, give a shout out to Pieter or make an update yourself if you know how to.
 When you need another type of db wchich you frequently use and others might benefit from, ask for a local installation.

 ### Usage